krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 space can now be measured directly, dissected, composed, and analyzed as first-class constructs—built on a remarkably simple yet general primitive—the presence.

-### The heart of the matter

-In the context of reasoning about software tasks for example, the calculus exploits the difference between the two independent statements—“The task started development on Monday” and “The task completed development on Friday”—and a single, unified assertion: “The task was present in development from Monday through Friday.”
+In the above example, the calculus exploits the difference between the two independent statements—“The task started development on Monday” and “The task completed development on Friday”—and a single, unified assertion: “The task was present in development from Monday through Friday.”